Cloud-Schematics/openshift-on-vpc-private-service-endpoint/README.md

-# Red Hat OpenShift Cluster on VPC
+# Red Hat OpenShift Cluster on VPC Using Private Service Endpoint

 This template creates a Red Hat OpenShift cluster with the Public Service Endpoint disabled on an existing VPC.
 To create this cluster, a COS instance is created for cluster storage, and a Key Protect instance is created for encryption.
 This template creates a VSI to create an NLB Proxy for cluster access.